Local SEO Statistics Australia 2024

 12. Mobile search accounts for 84% of “Near Me” searches*

-Near me searches also grew by 500% in the past two years alone, making a reliable local SEO strategy crucial in 2023.
+Near me searches also grew by 500% in the past two years alone, making a reliable local SEO strategy still highly relevant if not crucial in 2024.

 Local Online Shopping Statistics

-13. 89% of Aussie shoppers consulted online before buying in-store
+13. 91% of Aussie shoppers use Google Search before buying in-store

 In a post-pandemic market where people’s financial constraints and digital know-how influence their buying habits, shoppers often dwell in the messy middle.